ejklike/ejklike.github.io/me.md

 I am interested in

-- Adopting deep learning models to solve real-world problems
+- Adopting deep learning models to various real world problems
     - Real world problems including fraud detection, driving route prediction, root-cause identification, and so on.
 - Learning from tensor-shaped data
     - Tensors are high dimensional generalizations of vectors and matrices.